gcowan/RapidSim/README.md

 When RapidSim is first run for a new decay mode it will generate a simple `.config` file.
 These files allow properties of the particles and global settings to be configured for each decay.
 Run RapidSim with 0 events to generate if you just want to produce the `.config` file.
+The default values listed below are those obtained when using the automatically generated `.config` file.
+Note that when lines are removed from the `.config` file this behaviour may change.

 ## Configuration